vidaud/seta/seta-doc/docs/user-guide/communities/communityMemberships.md

 2. Click on :octicons-chevron-down-12: at the right side of the Community row.
 3. On the opened section, click on tab *Sent Invites*.
 4. You can see a list of the Invites sent.

+> It is possible to enlarge the list and see all the *Sent Invites*, by clicking on :fontawesome-solid-expand:

 <figure markdown>
   ![Image title](../../img/seta_communities_invites_list.png)